vyca2017/content/content/reference/migrations/migrating-types.md

 }
 ```

-This will automatically add the [system fields]() to the type as well, you don't need to specify them yourself.
-Using the [`@relation` directive](), you can also directly create new relations to existing types as well.
+This will automatically add the [system fields](!alias-uhieg2shio) to the type as well, you don't need to specify them yourself.
+Using the [`@relation` directive](!alias-aeph6oyeez#relation-fields), you can also directly create new relations to existing types as well.

-Have a look at the [naming conventions for types]() to see what names are allowed and recommended.
+Have a look at the [naming conventions for types](!alias-oe3raifamo#types) to see what names are allowed and recommended.

 ## Removing an existing type

 To remove an existing type **including all of its data and relations**, remove the corresponding section in the schema file.
 You also need to remove all relation tags for relations that include the type to be deleted as well.

-> Removing a type potentially breaks existing queries, mutations and subscriptions.
+> Removing a type potentially breaks existing queries, mutations and subscriptions in your [GraphQL API](!alias-heshoov3ai).
 Make sure to not rely on any operations on the type in your apps before deleting it.

 Consider this schema file: